RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 The DMRG results are shown below as a function of maxM (Max number of M renormalized states) and input orbitals.
 The DMRG results are here only somewhat sensitive to input orbitals with CCSD(T) overall providing the best converging results.

-TODO: explore localized input orbitals
+Finally we note that the use of localized orbitals is another recommended option in DMRG calculations, not explored here.

 .. image:: figures/Dipole_DMRG.png
    :align: center